 For most users preparing to submit a proposal to ALMA or who are preparing SBs for observation, the User Manual gives the fullest description of how the OT actually works.
 However, this does not go into detail of what every button in the OT does and what the meaning of every parameter is.
 When this kind of information is required, the OT tooltips (revealed by hovering the mouse over an input field) will often help.
-However, these are by their very nature very concise and thus the OT Reference Manual is provided as a source of detailed information on each parameter, particularly where the meaning of that parameter is not obvious.
+However, these are by their very nature very concise and thus the OT Reference Manual is provided as a source of detailed information on each parameter.